Smart Building Automation

 Occupancy Management:

-While building operators strive for energy efficiency and net-zero targets, it’s important to not neglect occupant comfort.
+While building operators strive for energy efficiency and net-zero targets, it’s important not to neglect occupant comfort.
 It is important to consider occupants’ comfort when targeting the economic and environmental goals of a smart building or designing an appropriate automation system for the same.
+Occupancy data also drives targeted setbacks in unused areas, so the system can cut energy use in empty zones while keeping active spaces at the right temperature and air quality.

 In a typical building, visuals, thermal dynamics, and air quality are three key factors that impact occupant comfort.
 Visual comfort is provided by lighting appliances, while HVAC units can be responsible for providing thermal and air quality comfort.